VinayakFia/Obsidian/COMP3153/Preliminary Proposal.md

 > [!info] [SCATS](https://en.wikipedia.org/wiki/Sydney_Coordinated_Adaptive_Traffic_System)

 I propose to model a traffic light system based on SCATS.
-The traffic light system will run on a common intersection setup as below:
+The traffic light system will run on a common, *small* intersection setup as below:

 ```mermaid